Hoppis History, Family Crest & Coats of Arms

 Early Notables of the Hoppis family (pre 1700)

-More information is included under the topic Early Hoppis Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Hoppis Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hoppis family to Ireland